VgQ8Auk/Mathematical-Modeling-Assignment-K231/README.md

 \
 This git repository contains 'my' solution for the Multistage Production/Multiproduct Assembly problem in Mathematical Modeling.\
 \
-It is written in Python using Gurobi as themain tool to solve the optimization problem.\
+It is written in Python using Gurobi as the main tool to solve the optimization problem.\
 \
 Feel free to ask.\
 \